Cooking with Oils: What's Healthy, and What's Not

 - Canola oil — To create canola oil, you have to take crude oil that has been heat extracted from rapeseeds and refine, bleach, and deodorize it.
 Because canola oil is processed under super high heat, it goes rancid and then it creates the need for industrial carcinogenic bleaches and deodorizers like the hexane and bleach.
 This is sold to you probably as a healthy oil, but it’s actually really bad for your body.

 - Soy bean oil or vegetable oil — Vegetable oil sounds nice and natural but 99% of the time that oil is actually just soybean oil.
 It’s high in phytic acid and trypsin inhibitors, which mean that it blocks the absorption of many other vitamins, minerals, and proteins.
-It also contains vital estrogens that can mimic estrogen in the body and disrupt normal hormone function which could possibly then lead to increased risk of cancer.
+It also contains elements that can mimic estrogen in the body and disrupt normal hormone function which could possibly then lead to increased risk of cancer.
 About 94% of soybean oil is GMO, unless it says otherwise specifically on the label.

 - Margarine of vegan butter substitutes — Butter substitutes like margarine, smart balance, or earth balance, like the vegan butter substitutes, are mostly a mix of canola oil and soybean oil.
 These are really high in omega-6 fatty acids, which lead to inflammation.